 What are additional supports and reassessment?

-Schools will provide students will additional course content or online modules during the student’s senior year.
-At the end of the senior year, the student will be reassessed using either a PARCC assessment or another assessment option.
+Schools will provide students with additional course content or online modules during the student’s senior year.
+The student will also be reassessed using either an MCAP assessment or another assessment option.

 How is “college and career ready” defined?